 Bonus points for those who conduct their own experiment at home!

 Are there rooms painted different colors in your home?
-Try opening a bottle from a recent wine club shipment and walk around - making sure to spend enough time in each room to soak in the ambience.
+Try opening a bottle from a recent wine club shipment and walk around - making sure to spend enough time in each room to soak in the ambiance.
 Then taste your wine and see if your impression of its aromas or flavors change.